The Society for the Study of Addiction respects and supports the independence of the journal’s editors and exerts no authority over them.

 Bob Voas Is a member of the staff of the Pacific Institute for Research and Evaluation, a non-profit corporation based in Calverton, Maryland.
 Funding for his research has come from NIAAA grants and from contracts with the National Highway Traffic Safety Administration (NHTSA).
 He has received no support from private comp, anies and has no other income related to his research activities.
 During the period from 1982 to 1995 he served two terms on the National Board of Directors of Mothers Against Drunk Driving.
 He served on the staff of NHTSA from 1969 to 1982.
 Over the last 40 years he has received travel expenses for presentations at technical meetings from universities and professional societies and from the NIAAA for grant reviews.

-Reinout Wiers’s research is primarily paid by national grant agencies (N.W.O., National Science Foundation, Netherlands; ZON-MW, Medical Research Counsil, The Netherlands) and University money.
-In addition he had EU funding (FP7 AliceRap).
-His research is not sponsored by tobacco companies.
-He gave a paid talk for Lundbeck pharmaceutical company.
-He was co-applicant in two awarded grants from ERAB (the European Foundation for Alcohol Research), which is an independent foundation paid by the alcohol industry that awards alcohol-related research after an independent scientific evaluation (peer reviewed), with guarantee of completely independent scientific expression, in accordance with Dublin Principles.
-He was also involved in the ERAB/ABMRF Underage Drinking Report (2012), which was also done in accordance with Dublin Principles.
+Reinout Wiers's research is primarily paid by national grant agencies (N.W.O., National Science Foundation, Netherlands; ZON-MW, Medical Research Counsil, The Netherlands) and University money.
+His research is not sponsored by tobacco or alcohol companies.
+He was co-applicant in a gambling grant, which included money from the (Belgian) gambling-industry and was awarded by after an independent scientific evaluation (peer reviewed), with guarantee of completely independent scientific expression, in accordance with the Dublin principles.
+He is also involved in a UvA AxA spin-off project which is aimed at detecting problem gamblers online and offering them help.